 However, with the right lawyers on your side, you may be able to avoid a conviction altogether – leaving you free to get on with your life.

 At Sydney Criminal Lawyers®, we have years of experience defending our clients in numerous Centrelink fraud matters.

-Our dedicated lawyers fight hard in each and every case to get the best possible results for our clients – in many cases we have been able to get our clients ‘section 10s,’ where no conviction is recorded on your criminal record.
+Our dedicated lawyers fight hard in each and every case to get the best possible results for our clients – in many cases we have been able to get our clients ‘non conviction orders,’ where no conviction is recorded on your criminal record.

 Our lawyers can also give you expert advice and assistance where Centrelink has begun an investigation against you – for example, we can accompany you to any interviews with Centrelink to ensure that they do not ask you any questions that may incriminate you.

 We will also seek to have the charges dropped at an early stage by writing to the prosecution to explain your side of the story – in some cases, this may mean that you will avoid court altogether.